ecubeproject/Skin_cancer_classification_Using_computer_Vision/README.md

 └── README.md
 ```

-3. Dataset

-This project uses the publicly available ISIC 2018 Skin Lesion Analysis dataset.
-It contains high-resolution dermoscopic images labeled into seven diagnostic classes: MEL, NV, BCC, AKIEC, BKL, DF, VASC
+3. Dataset: This project uses the publicly available ISIC 2018 Skin Lesion Analysis dataset.
+It contains high-resolution dermoscopic images labeled into seven diagnostic classes: MEL, NV, BCC, AKIEC, BKL, DF, VASC.
 The dataset cannot be redistributed.
 Instructions for downloading it are provided in data/README_DATA.md.

 4. Models Implemented
-4.1 Scratch CNN

-A custom architecture designed and trained for 150 epochs.
-Serves as the baseline for comparison.
-Includes complete evaluation metrics, ROC curve, confusion matrices, and GradCAM visualizations.
+  - 4.1 Scratch CNN: A custom architecture designed and trained for 150 epochs.
+Serves as the baseline for comparison.Includes complete evaluation metrics, ROC curve, confusion matrices, and GradCAM visualizations.

-4.2 EfficientNet B3

-A transfer learning model fine-tuned using ImageNet-normalized inputs.
-Provides significantly improved accuracy and generalization.
-Final model checkpoint is stored externally with download instructions in checkpoints/README_WEIGHTS.md.
+  - 4.2 EfficientNet B3: A transfer learning model fine-tuned using ImageNet-normalized inputs.Provides significantly improved accuracy and generalization.Final model checkpoint is stored externally with download instructions in checkpoints/README_WEIGHTS.md.
-5. Evaluation Metrics

-The following metrics and artifacts are included for both models:
+5. Evaluation Metrics: The following metrics and artifacts are included for both models: Accuracy, Precision, Recall, F1 (macro, micro, weighted),Confusion matrix for 7-class classification, Binary malignant vs benign evaluation, ROC AUC, GradCAM heatmaps, Loss and accuracy curves across epochs.

-Accuracy

-Precision, Recall, F1 (macro, micro, weighted)

-Confusion matrix for 7-class classification

-Binary malignant vs benign evaluation

-ROC AUC

-GradCAM heatmaps

-Loss and accuracy curves across epochs

 All figures are available under reports/metrics and reports/visuals.

 6. Gradio Web Application

 A fully functional inference interface allows users to upload skin lesion images and receive: